 Heart disease and stroke remain our No. 1 killers, even after a century of warnings and decades of cholesterol-lowering medications.
 That doesn’t mean the tools are useless.
 Statins and other therapies can help many people.
 But it seems pretty clear that we are missing important parts of the puzzle.

-Lp(a), inflammation, infection, metabolic problems, stress, sleep problems and other overlooked risk factors deserve far more attention than they get.
 If you want to reduce your odds of becoming one more statistic, don’t assume a “normal” LDL number tells the whole story.
 Work with a knowledgeable clinician to look deeper, measure what matters, and tackle the risks that are too often ignored.
+You can learn more about many other cardiovascular risk factors than the the big 4 SMuRFs in our eGuide to Cholesterol Control & Heart Health.
+This online resource can be found under the Health eGuides tab.

-If you think this article was informative, please share it with acquaintances or family members through email or social media.
+If you think this article is informative, please share it with acquaintances or family members through email or social media.
 Your support keeps this newsletter and website moving forward.
 Thank you for your support.
 We also appreciate your thoughts in the comment section below.

 Citations